Im2Slow/Labyrinthe/README.md

 # Labyrinthe

-3rd mid-semester quick project as an ESILV student => A (small)maze game !
+3rd mid-semester quick project as an ESILV student as we were starting to learn the basics of OOP : A (small)maze game !

 -------------------------------------------------------SCREENSHOT---------------------------------------------------------------------